-Once a semester we invite and host a female mathematician form another university to give a techniqual research talk and a more general talk about their journey in mathematics.
+Once a semester, we invite and host a female mathematician from another university to give a technical research talk and a more general talk about their journey in mathematics.

-The aim of these series is to give students the chance to interact with female mathematicians and motivate them on their own way.
+The aim of this series is to give students the chance to interact with female mathematicians and motivate them in their way.

 As part of the RTG: Algebra, Geometry and Topology funded by the NSF award #1246989, we have funds to invite one more speaker in pure math every semester.

 |October 31, 2019||Agnès Beaudry from University of Colorado Boulder (RTG)|